 For many people across the world, heralding in the New Year signals the perfect time to overhaul your unhealthy habits and start afresh.
-However, according to psychologist Beatty Cohen, this time of the year can cause a lot of disappointment and self-shame for people who continuously struggle to put their New Year’s resolutions into motion.
+However, this time of the year can cause a lot of disappointment and self-shame for people who continuously struggle to put their New Year’s resolutions into motion.

 While the Christmas season can be a time of joy and peace, for many people it can also highlight the painful or destructive aspects of our lifestyle that we would like to change.
 This may be especially pertinent on Boxing Day, when the consequences of alcohol or drug use or addiction is felt both physically and psychologically.
 When New Year’s Eve rolls around, we convince ourselves that the New Year brings a fresh start, and we can transform our lives.
 However, despite our best intentions on December 31st, a study found that around 88% of people committed to resolutions have given up by February, and only 8% of people achieve their New Year goals at all.